Yinhao-c/CyhTabs/README.md

 4. Test: open several tabs, click the CyhTabs icon → Save group → name it → verify it appears in the list.
 Click the saved entry to restore.

 > Note: The AMO release is signed and persists across restarts — no temporary developer install is required for normal use.

+### Microsoft Edge — Install from Add-ons (stable)

+1. Visit the official Microsoft Edge Add-ons listing: https://microsoftedge.microsoft.com/addons/detail/cyhtabs/gogdjogbmnmpibgnhekhbdcpdimojcbb
+	2. Click Get and follow the Edge prompts to install.
+	3. Pin the extension to the toolbar for quick access.
+	4. Test: open several tabs, click the CyhTabs icon → Save group → name it → verify it appears in the list.
+Click the saved entry to restore.

+> Note: The Microsoft Edge Add-ons release is fully signed and persists across restarts — no temporary developer install is required for normal use.

 ### Chrome / Edge — Load unpacked (developer / immediate use)
 1. Download and extract the release ZIP file from the releases page.